 She acted for thousands of women in mass equal pay claims against local authorities, including Birmingham City Council (securing a record equal pay settlement), Glasgow City Council, North Lanarkshire Council and Fife Council and in the test case on the NHS's pay structure (Hartley v Northumbria Healthcare NHS Trust)..
-She is currently acting for claimants against the Co-Op Food Stores and other claimants against Birmingham City Council, for the former HR Director of the Co-Op in the Court of Appeal (Walker v Co-Op) and for BNP Paribas in a claim brought by Stacey Macken.
+She is currently acting for a large number of claimants against the Co-Op Food Stores and 1,000 claimants against Birmingham City Council, for the former HR Director of the Co-Op in the Court of Appeal (Walker v Co-Op) and for BNP Paribas in a claim brought by Stacey Macken.
 She acted successfully for the Claimants in two EAT cases, Barnard v Hampshire Fire & Rescue and James v Reading BC.

 In her discrimination and protected disclosure practice, she acts for employers and employees in all kinds of claims - most recently, a partnership sued by a partner for automatically unfair dismissal and a firm of solicitors sued for sexual harassment and victimisation by a former employee.

 In 2018, she represented a multinational company claiming legal professional privilege in a disability discrimination claim (X v Y).
 Her cases in the Court of Appeal include Manchester NHS v Fecitt (whistleblowing) Kemeh v Ministry of Defence (agency and race discrimination) and Rochford v WNS Global Services (acquiescence in discrimination).